About

 Howdy.

-Thing is, after raising a family, passable education, flying transcons in our own plane, a bit of scuba, living in the woods (and on a big sailboat for a decade), what is the “next big thing?” to do when you’re looking at age 72, shortly?
+After raising a family, passable education, flying transcons in our own plane, a bit of scuba, living in the woods (and on a big sailboat for a decade), what is the “next big thing?” to do when you’re looking at the end of the line just ahead?

 Despite all the political correctness errors, and poor teaching of the American Dream, there are still plenty of opportunities in the STEM courses.
 Making – becoming a Maker – is a hugely popular track.

-I could hardly wait to get up in the morning and get to school.
+I could hardly wait to get up in the morning and get to school back in the early 1960s.
 Because between bouncing in and out of advanced math classes and what-not, I was totally enjoying (to the exclusion of all else) Mr. Wolford’s Metal Shop Class.
+Then Stanley Jones Gas Engines Shop and the woodworking classes.
+Hands on was me, dude.

 Industrials Arts Was Killed by Lawyers